 - Divide the cake batter equally between the 2 tins.

 - Place the sponge tins in the centre of the oven and bake for 15- 20 minutes.
 The sponges are baked when they are a golden colour and spring back from a light touch.
 Mine took just under 20 minutes to bake.
+Also, baking times may vary slightly if making from scratch*.

 - Allow the sponges to cool for 5 minutes, then run a palette knife around the outside rim of the cake.